-- 19.7 Lack of Classification Evidence It is the competitor's responsibility to have an NRA Official Classification Book containing scores of prior matches.
-Any competitor who cannot present a classification book containing prior scores will fire in the highest available class and will be required to purchase a book.
+- 19.1 Classified Competitors Individuals who are officially classified by the NRA for Silhouette competition, or who have a record of scores fired over courses of fire used for classification (See Rule 19.4) which have been recorded in a Score Record Book (See Rule 19.14). - 19.2 Unclassified Competitor A person who does not have a current NRA Silhouette Classification. - 19.3 Foreign Competitor Classification - Non-U.S. Citizens will compete using classifications per current home country classification system. - 19.4 Scores used for Classification Scores used for Silhouette Classification are those scores fired in NRA Sanctioned Silhouette Tournaments.
+These must be tournaments of at least 40 shots which include an equal number of shots at each of the 4 types of targets.
+Courses of fire other than the standard 40-shot course may be scheduled by the sponsor provided that such courses of fire are combinations of 5-shot strings at authorized distances and that an equal number of shots are fired on each of the 4 types of targets. - 19.5 Blank - 19.6 Blank - 19.7 Lack of Classification Evidence It is the competitor's responsibility to have an NRA Official Classification Card or Score Record Book with required scores for temporary classification (see Rules 19.1 and 19.14) and to present such classification evidence when required.
+Any competitor who cannot present such evidence will fire in the highest available class.
 A competitor's classification will not change during a tournament except under conditions listed in Rule 19.17.1.
 A competitor will enter a tournament under the currently correct classification and fire the entire tournament in that class.
-Should it be discovered during a tournament that a competitor has entered in a class lower than the one in which currently rated, the tournament records will be corrected to show the correct classification for the entire tournament. - 19.8 Competing In a Higher Class Any individual or team may elect, before firing, to compete in a higher classification than the one in which classification.
+Should it be discovered during a tournament that a competitor has entered in a class lower than the one in which currently rated, the tournament records will be corrected to show the correct classification for the entire tournament. - 19.8 Competing In a Higher Class Any individual or team may elect, before firing, to compete in a higher classification than the one in which class.